HOME • SEARCH • EMAIL • ABOUT

 Others

-- In the Philippines, fragrant flowers used for bouquets and wreaths.
+- Flowers: In the Philippines, fragrant flowers used for bouquets and wreaths.
 Also, used to decorate Filipino women's hair.

 - The thin, rounded seed shells used as containers for "buri" sugar which are sold as confection.